MantionJO/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-11](figures/unnamed-chunk-11-1.png)

-### 2. Which 5-minute interval, on average across all the days in the dataset,   contains the maximum number of steps?
+### 2. 5-minute interval, on average across all the days in the dataset,   that contains the maximum number of steps

 ```r